zcash/zips/draft-nuttycom-funding-allocation.rst

 This ZIP proposes several options for the allocation of a percentage of the Zcash block subsidy, post-November 2024 halving, to an in-protocol "lockbox."
-The "lockbox" will be a separate pool of issued funds tracked by the protocol, as described in ZIP <TBD>: Lockbox for Decentralized Grants Allocation [#zip-lockbox-funding-streams]_.
+The "lockbox" will be a separate pool of issued funds tracked by the protocol, as described in ZIP <TBD>: Lockbox Funding Streams [#zip-lockbox-funding-streams]_.
 No disbursement mechanism is currently defined for this "lockbox"; the Zcash community will need to decide upon and specify a suitable decentralized mechanism for permitting withdrawals from this lockbox